Upward-Spiral-Science/the-fat-boys/final_report.md

 #### Exploratory Analysis

+Unless otherwise stated, all analysis was done on f0, the integrated brightness feature.

 We are now ready to begin exploring the dataset.
 For now, we focus only on the large CSV file we were given.
 We will worry about the raw images later.
 We first normalize our data by converting to z-scores.
 Then we check the Feature Marginals.
 See the figure below.

 ![Marginals](https://raw.githubusercontent.com/Upward-Spiral-Science/the-fat-boys/master/figs/FinalReport/Marginals.png)